danbev/learning-nodejs/README.md

 I believe this is done so that the ref count of the dispatch_debug_message_async handle is decremented.
 If this handle is the only thing referened that would cause the event loop to be considered alive and it will continue to iterate.

+So a different thread can use uv_async_sent(&dispatch_debug_messages_async) to to wake up the eventloop and have the DispatchDebugMessagesAsyncCallback function called.

+### DispatchDebugMessagesAsyncCallback
+If the debugger is not running this function will start it.
+This will print 'Starting debugger agent.' if it was not started.
+It will then start processing debugger messages.

     ParseArgs(argc, argv, exec_argc, exec_argv, &v8_argc, &v8_argv);

 Parses the command line arguments passed.
 If you want to inspect them you can use: